Installation

 bang: ( arg1, arg2 ) -> # ...

-bang: -> @superstate().apply 'bang', arguments
+@superstate.apply 'bang', arguments

 Worth noting here is the significant difference distinguishing these apply and call methods from their familiar Function.prototype counterparts: whereas for a function, the first argument accepted by apply and call is a context object, for the State::apply and State::call methods, the first argument is a string that names a method on that state to be invoked.
-(Supplying a context object is unnecessary as a consequence of state methods being automatically bound to their State.)

-apply call method
+state.bind method apply call

-State::apply State::call State.privileged.method
+state.bind State::method State::apply State::call

 var q = {